About Food Grade Ethanol

 - French polishing for lutherie crafters.
 Ideal nontoxic shellac thinner for spirit varnish and pristine evaporative finishes for fine guitars, violins, mandolins and string instruments.

 - Craft Vinegar.

 - DIY Perfumery, Cosmetics, and Topicals.

-- Nontoxic personal care items including deodorant, soaps, lotions, salves.
+- Nontoxic personal care items including mouthwash, deodorant, soaps, lotions, salves.

 - Cake Decorating, Baking, Candy Making

 - Organic cleaning & sanitizing surfaces